ssweet4/SL-of-SWS-Exp-2-SPEECH/README.md

-# Statistical Learning of Sinewave Speech New Induction
+# Statistical Learning of Sinewave Speech Experiment 2 Updated

-Similar project as Statistical Learning of Sinewave Speech.
-Primary difference is the induction of speech/nonspeech.
-Nonspeech hears reversed sinewave speech in the beginning to discourage interpreting sounds as speech.
+Similar project as Statistical Learning of Sinewave Speech Experiment 2.
+Primary difference is the lengthening of the induction task and the exposure task to try and boost learning.